Scotland’s Contemporary Music Ensemble

 Composer John Harris is artistic director and chief executive of the Red Note Ensemble.
 John was appointed Festival Director of New Music Dublin in 2017; he was previously artistic director of the Paragon Ensemble and general manager of the Hebrides Ensemble.
 His work includes operas, chamber music, theater music and music for film, including work for Scottish Opera, the Sound Festival Aberdeen, Tapestry Opera Toronto, the Royal Shakespeare Company and Channel 4.

-Louise Martin is Director of Access, Engagement and Participation responsible for the outreach and creative learning programme, finding underserved audiences and new ways of bringing Red Note’s music to them and engaging with them.
+Louise Martin is Director of Working with Communities responsible for the outreach and creative learning programme, finding underserved audiences and new ways of bringing Red Note’s music to them and engaging with them.
 Louise worked as a high school music teacher before running away with the circus, where she branched out from classical cello and piano into rock, punk, ska, country, theremin, musical saw and stilt-walking.

 To contact Louise Martin louise[at]rednoteensemble.com